caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 : A page that shows the recipe

 [htdocs/edit_recipe.html](htdocs/edit_recipe.html)
-: A page used to add and edit recipes we've collectioned
+: A page used to add and edit recipes we've collected

 # Part 3: populating our pages

-We're create four modules, one specific to each HTML page and one utility one that fetches data from our JSON API.
+We'll create four modules, one specific to each HTML page and one utility module

 [htdocs/modules/list_recipes.js](htdocs/modules/list_recipes.js)
 : Display a list of our recipes